Kalenis/kalenislims/README.md

 [![Alt text](https://drone.kalenislims.com/api/badges/kalenis/kalenislims/status.svg)](https://drone.kalenislims.com/kalenis/kalenislims)

-[Kalenis LIMS & ERP](http://kalenislims.com/) is an open source solution designed in an integral way with the aim of supporting all laboratory processes, prioritizing the integrity, traceability and accessibility of information.
+[Kalenis LIMS](http://kalenislims.com/) is an open source solution designed in an integral way with the aim of supporting all laboratory processes, prioritizing the integrity, traceability and accessibility of information.
 It provides a complete solution for Food, Beverages and Environment industries, in full compliance with standards [ISO 17025](http://en.wikipedia.org/wiki/ISO/IEC_17025) and [GLP](http://en.wikipedia.org/wiki/Good_laboratory_practice).

 ## Getting Started